-Identifiable intangible assets are amortized on a straight-line basis over their estimated useful lives, which is the period over which the assets are expected to contribute directly or indirectly to the Partnership's future cash flows.
-The
+Identifiable intangible assets are amortized using the straight-line method over their estimated useful lives, which is the period over which the assets are expected to contribute directly or indirectly to the Partnership's future cash flows.
+The estimated useful lives range from 4 to 30 years.
+Amortization expense for the years ended December 31, 2015, 2014 and 2013 was \$3.6 million, \$3.6 million and \$3.2 million, respectively.
+The expected amortization of the identifiable intangible assets for each of the five succeeding years is as follows (in thousands):

-Year ending December 31, Total

-2015 \$ 3,584

-2016 3,584

-2017 3,509

-2018 3,359

-2019 3,359

 The Partnership assesses identifiable intangible assets for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
-The Partnership did not record any impairment of identifiable intangible assets in 2014, 2013 or 2012.
+The Partnership did not record any impairment of identifiable intangible assets in the years ended December 31, 2015, 2014 or 2013.